 The package includes four probes: three long, L-shaped pointy ones for food and one shorter probe for measuring the cooker temp.
 If the cooker probe is inserted into channel four, and a Billows blower is attached, this channel becomes the controller for the temperature regulating system.
 You can set the desired temp and the system will maintain it, given adequate fuel.

-On the base unit, each channel displays the probe temperature, the upper and lower alarm limits, the minimum and maximum temps since turn-on, and the alarm status - on or off.
+On the base unit, each channel displays the probe temperature, the upper and lower alarm limits, the minimum and maximum temps since turn-on, and the alarm status – on or off.
 The remote unit displays everthing for each channel except the min/max info.
 If the Billows is attached, channel four displays the cooker temp and the target temperature, and it sounds an alarm if the temp in the cooker is not within 25°F of the set value.
-See the Billows review
+See the Billows review for more details.

 The probes are robust, with a heavy stainless steel braid and strain reliefs at both the probe and the plug.
 They are water resistant, but ThermoWorks cautions against submersion.
 Both the transmitter and receiver are solidly built, like all ThermoWorks products.
 The price reflects the quality level, but you only have to pay it once.